PacLII Home | Databases | WorldLII | Search | Feedback

 (1) The Commission may issue a licence if:

-(a) the application for the licence complies with section 14A; an
+(a) the application for the licence complies with section 14A; and

-(b) the Commission is satisfied that the applicant possesses the requirpertise and skills to conduconduct an internet-based e-currency business; and
+(b) the Commission is satisfied that the applicant possesses the required expertise and skills to conduct an internet-based e-currency business; and

 (c) the Commission is: